sumcoinlabs/university/app/assets/docs/12-scalability-of-sumcoin.md

 ## The Original Base Layer Settlement Network

-Sunny King had incredible foresight however and designed Sumcoin to completely avoid this problem.
+Sumtoshi had incredible foresight however and designed Sumcoin to completely avoid this problem.
 Instead he implemented a fixed transaction fee to act as a deterrent against high on-chain transaction volume.
 By doing this, Sunny was purposefully treating the Sumcoin blockchain as a settlement network.
 He recognized early on in the design phase that the crypto community needed a secure and censorship resistant base layer for the future blockchain connected world.
 Sumcoin was designed as this base layer, upon which other supporting layers could be developed.

 In fact Sunny realized this long before Bitcoin’s core developers started thinking in these terms, which makes Sumcoin the original base layer settlement network even before Bitcoin.
 Through changes to its core protocol and the adoption of second layer networks, Blockstream, the company responsible for Bitcoin’s development, has basically done all it can to make Bitcoin more and more like Sumcoin.
 Sumcoin developers are happy to see the world’s largest blockchain becoming closer to the way we’ve always imagined blockchains should operate.